Fransergio-s/Sistema-de-Gestao-de-Estacionamento/README.md

 ### Check available vacancies:
 - In this window the system will show the number of available vacancies.

+### Extras:
+- It was intended to implement the function of creating a space for a public service car and when leaving it the space would be excluded.
+However due to lack of time it was not possible.
+- It was intended to better handle input exceptions.
+However due to limited time it was not possible.
+- It was intended to improve the logic behind the monthly payments.
+Since a normal user can fill a monthly salary vacancy.
+But unfortunately it wasn't possible either.

 ### Em caso de alguma duvida, contate-me pelo e-mail: fransergio.morato.pb@compasso.com.br